Sand Island Light (Alabama): History

 Stephen Pleasonton that lasted until 1853.

 In 1859 a new lighthouse was completed but was destroyed during the Civil War, on February 23, 1863, by Confederate John W. Glenn.
-The Confederate soldiers at Fort Morgan observed Union soldiers in the lighthouse spying on the fort, and the guns of the fort opened fire totally destroying the lighthouse.
+After the Confederates at Fort Morgan observed U.S. Army soldiers in the lighthouse reconnoitering the fort, the guns of the fort fired upon the island, destroying the lighthouse.
 In 1864 a 48 ft wooden tower was built that lasted until 1873.

 Construction

-By September 1864 the current lighthouse was completed, that included a two-story Lighthouse keepers dwelling, and the land at the time was approximately 400 acres.
+By September 1864, the current lighthouse was completed, which included a two-story Lighthouse keepers dwelling, and the land at the time was approximately 400 acres.
 The base is 28 ft in diameter and 6 ft thick, constructed on 171 interconnected wood pilings covered with 12 ft of concrete, and with a 125 ft focal height.

 Issues

-Sand Island itself faced continuous erosion, to the point where granite blocks were being added to the island to try and stave off the erosion and loss of the lighthouse.
-Restoration efforts resulted primarily in stabilization of the island through 2008.
+Sand Island faced continuous erosion to the point where granite blocks were being added to the island to try and stave off the deterioration and loss of the lighthouse.
+Restoration efforts primarily stabilized the island through 2008.
 Sand Island Lighthouse's dire situation is similar to its "sister light", the Morris Island Lighthouse, near Charleston, South Carolina.
-Both lighthouses were situated on sandy islands that have eroded, leaving the towers surrounded by water.
+Both lighthouses were on eroded sandy islands, leaving the towers surrounded by water.

 Recent

-In December 2011 construction of a new island was completed.
+In December 2011, the construction of a new island was completed.
 1,400,000 yards of sand was dredged from the sea floor and deposited around the lighthouse creating a 2600 ft by 500 ft, or approximately 15 acre, island.
 Less than a year later the $6,000,000 restoration of the island was washed away by Hurricane Isaac.

-The Dauphin Island Foundation (founded 1991) works with the Alabama Lighthouse Association acts as agent and administrator for the Sand Island Restoration Project.
+The Dauphin Island Foundation (founded in 1991) works with the Alabama Lighthouse Association and acts as an agent and administrator for the Sand Island Restoration Project.
 There are seven general directors, nine directors at large, and also includes as directors: